Find out how sales content can take prospects from not knowing anything about you to wanting to meet with you.

 It’s high-value educational information that salespeople can use to guide prospects through the buyer journey.

-It includes all the normal content stuff I talk about like blogs, ebooks, case studies, etc. It also includes actual voice mail scripts and email templates that salespeople can pull from when prospecting.
+Sales content includes all the normal content types I talk about, such as blogs, ebooks, case studies, etc. It also includes actual voicemail scripts and email templates that salespeople can use when prospecting.

-People buy differently now than they ever have in the past.
-They don’t want – or need – to talk to salespeople to get information.
+People buy differently now than they ever have.
+They don’t want—or need—to talk to salespeople to get information.

 Salespeople can use this content to feed high-value information to prospects via email and social media, subtly guiding them through the sales process and getting them to the point where they’re ready for a conversation.